Tony-K12/SlotMachine/README.md

-# SlotMachine
+### ⚠ Disclaimer
-Created by Antony Allwin Joshuva — For interview only
+This project was built for interview purposes by Antony Allwin Joshuva.
+Do not use, distribute, or reproduce it without explicit permission.